solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 (PaaS) offerings of Azure App Service and Azure Database for MySQL.

-However, modernizing an application and migrating them to these aformentioned services may introduce some relatively small application changes.
+However, modernizing an application and migrating them to these aforementioned services may introduce some relatively small application changes.

-To implement this deployment, reference the [Cloud Deployment to Azure App Service][26] article.
+To implement this deployment, reference the [Cloud Deployment to Azure App Service][25] article.

 ![This image demonstrates an App Service deployment that references Flexible Server.]